ArnaudKOPP/TransCellAssay/README.md

 ##HOW TO USE IT
 It will certainly be like a toolbox for the moment, so programming skill is needed.
+This package work on python 3.4.

 ### What TCA do :
 1. Controls based and non-controls based normalization, logarithmic transformation